netpack/vaitp/README.md

 By Frédéric Bogaerts under the orientation of prof. Naghmeh Ivaki and prof. José Fonseca.<br><br>

 With colaboration of:<br>
-  Anush Deokar (Indian Institute of Technology, Jodhpur)
+  Anush Deokar (Indian Institute of Technology, Jodhpur).
   <br><br>